-People, not machines, innovate.
+For a business firm to be successful, it must be innovative.
 Drucker defines innovation as a "change which creates a new dimension of performance."
 Such change is essential to the life and vitality of the firm.
-How, then, does a leader foster, encourage, and yes, empower the people of the firm to initiate change that will create a new dimension of performance?
+How, then, does one foster, encourage, and yes, empower the people of the firm to initiate change that will crete a new dimension of performance?

 Empowerment in this context is not the freedom for everybody to do what they want to do.
 Nor is innovation the recognition and acceptance of every new idea.
 Innovation and empowerment go hand in hand.
 They can be managed.
-It is both an art and a science, but in the end there must be performance and results.
+It is both an art and a science, but there must be performance.